manateelazycat/mind-wave/README.md

 ```

 ## Usage
-### Conversation mode
+### Conversation Mode:
-1. Create a `test.chat` file, which will automatically enter `mind-wave-chat-mode`.
+1. Create a new file named `test.chat` to automatically enter `mind-wave-chat-mode`.
-2. Execute the command `mind-wave-chat-ask` (press Ctrl + j), enter the question, and wait for ChatGPT to answer.
+2. Execute the `mind-wave-chat-ask` command (press Ctrl + j), input your question and wait for ChatGPT's answer.
+3. Execute `mind-wave-chat-continue` command (press Ctrl + u) to continue the conversation.
+4. Execute `mind-wave-chat-generate-title` command (press Ctrl + i) to generate a new title based on the content.

 If you want to change the topic, create a new `*.chat` file and continue asking ChatGPT.